Appverse-Archive/appverse-mobile-docs/docs/guides/application_listeners/README.md

 * **Appverse.backButtonListener** (only available in Android): Lets your app know that the user has pressed the "physical" android back button.
 * **Appverse.OnExternallyLaunched**: Lets your app know that it has been started from another app or scheme URI (not launched by the OS spring board); with some specific parameters.

-### Remote Notification Events
+### Remote Notification Events [MODULE]
-* **Appverse.OnRegisterForRemoteNotificationsSuccess**: Lets your app get notified when the remote notifications registration process has been completed with success.
+* **Appverse.PushNotifications.OnRegisterForRemoteNotificationsSuccess**: Lets your app get notified when the remote notifications registration process has been completed with success.
-* **Appverse.OnRegisterForRemoteNotificationsFailure**: Lets your app get notified when the remote notifications registration process has been failed.
+* **Appverse.PushNotifications.OnRegisterForRemoteNotificationsFailure**: Lets your app get notified when the remote notifications registration process has been failed.
-* **Appverse.OnRemoteNotificationReceived**: Lets your app get notified when the a remote notification has arrived (while application is running).
+* **Appverse.PushNotifications.OnRemoteNotificationReceived**: Lets your app get notified when the a remote notification has arrived (while application is running).
-* **Appverse.OnUnRegisterForRemoteNotificationsSuccess**: only available in Android): Lets your app get notified when the unregistration process (for receiving remote notifications) has been completed with success.
+* **Appverse.PushNotifications.OnUnRegisterForRemoteNotificationsSuccess**: only available in Android): Lets your app get notified when the unregistration process (for receiving remote notifications) has been completed with success.
 When application is not running, the remote notification is handled by the system, and when the user clicks on the notification alert, the system wakes up the application and executes this event listener.

 ### Local Notification Events
 * **Appverse.OnLocalNotificationReceived**: Lets your app get notified when the a local notification has arrived (while application is running).
 When application is not running, the local notification is handled by the system, and when the user clicks on the notification alert, the system wakes up the application and exceutes this event listener.